-Salamat Datang – Welcome in Malay!
+Salamat Datang – Welcome to Malay!

 Kuala Lumpur, also known as KL is the capital of Malaysia, Truly Asia.
 The worlds Kuala Lumpur sounds great, right?
 But it actually means “Muddy Confluence“.
 It got the name because of the fact that the land was found near the junction of two rivers.